 10. Wash and Prepare All Newborn Items

-You can avoid these issues by washing your newborn's clothes, blankets, sheets, and cloths with baby-safe detergent before you go to the hospital.
+You can avoid these issues by washing your newborn's clothes, blankets, sheets, and burp cloths with baby-safe detergent before you go to the hospital.
 You should also wipe down the high chair, car seat, crib or pack 'n play, toys, and any other items your baby will contact directly.

 11. Deep Clean